Emill/P256-Cortex-M4/README.md

 This library implements highly optimimzed assembler versions for the NIST P-256 (secp256r1) elliptic curve for Cortex-M4/Cortex-M33.
 While optimized for these processors, it works on other newer 32-bit ARM processors as well.

+The DSP extension CPU feature is required for Cortex-M33.

 ### API

 For full API documentation, see the header file `p256-cortex-m4.h`.